Thinking about jumping into the exciting world of multilingual support?

 In this case, you would set up a placeholder, e.g. {{dc.card_declined}}, that would contain the default language text, plus any added language variants that contain translations of the text to be used in the macro.
 When an agent uses the macro, Zendesk will send the version that matches the language in the user’s profile.

-Translating your help center content
+Translating your customer support content

 Your Zendesk help center should be the first stop for your customers when they need help.
 When you start offering support in multiple languages, it can feel like a huge effort to translate your help center resources into the appropriate languages.